 I love the public transport system in Rome.
-It’s incredibly cheap and well connected, you just have to make sure to give yourself plenty of travel time.
-Whether you’re a student in La Sapienza and living in the city centre, or a student of Tor Vergata living on the outskirts you can easily zip around the city!
+It’s pretty cheap and well connected, you just have to make sure to give yourself plenty of travel time.
+Whether you’re a student in La Sapienza and living in the city centre, or a student of Tor Vergata living on the outskirts, you can easily zip around the city!

 Ticket Types